lingais/Automatic-3D-Segmentation-of-Liver-Blood-Vessels-Using-Deep-Learning/README.md

 6. Enter and run this code in the terminal: pyinstaller --onedir -w GUI.py
 7. You may delete the newly generated "build" folder & "GUI.spec" file.
 8. Open the "dist" folder and "GUI" folder.
 Then run the "GUI" executable file to use the GUI program.

+## Dataset
+The orginal Liver CT scans dataset were publicly available dataset from IRCAD: https://www.ircad.fr/

+## How to use
+1. Open "Liver Segmentation" folder.
+2. Open "DeepVesselNet-Liver(working).ipynb" and follow all the instructions.